 English at New City Primary School

-Click to read our English Vision
+Click to read the curriculum overview for English

-Children learn about the different characters and how to describe them, become familiar with the key parts of the story and begin to use what they have learnt to write in a similar style to the author they are studying.
+Children learn about different characters and how to describe them, they become familiar with the key parts of the story and begin to use what they have learnt to write in a similar style to the author they are studying.
 Children are also encouraged to apply the skills they have learnt in their English lessons to Foundation subjects such as History, Geography and Religious Education.

 From Nursery to Year 1, children have Phonics lessons every morning.
 We use Jolly Phonics which helps children to learn their sounds while having fun.

-More information about the Summer Reading Challenge can be foundby clicking on the link.
+More information about the Summer Reading Challenge can be found by clicking on the link.

-At New City children begin writing from Nursery where they development their fine motor skills.
+At New City children begin writing from Nursery where they develop their fine motor skills.
 From Reception to Year 6 children explore different genres of writing and record every day.

 We try to incorporate writing in all other subjects to maintain high standards.
 Presentation is an important factor of our school and we reward children with neat handwriting weekly in assembly with a Golden Pencil Award.

 Competitions / Events

 We celebrate, participate and hold events throughout the year to support children with their English.